 When no existing community sewer system is available, you must obtain a septic system permit from FDHU when constructing a building that will produce sewage or wastewater.

 To apply for a septic system permit fill out the Septic System Permit Application.
 Provide as much detail as possible when filling out the application and make sure your site has been flagged for utilities as well as marked for proposed building corners, stub out location, well site(s), and property lines or corners BEFORE submitting your application.
 Failure to do any of these items will delay the permitting process.
-Completed applications and application fees can be hand delivered to our office or submitted by:

 To make a credit card payment over the phone call 701-837-5121.